OlliMeeco/meecodocs/dids/did-resolution.md

 DID resolution, also referred to as the "Read" operation, is a function that takes a DID (and some metadata) as input and returns a DID document (and some metadata) as output.

+Resolution is performed as defined in the [DID Core](https://www.w3.org/TR/did-core/) and [DID Resolution](https://w3c-ccg.github.io/did-resolution/) specifications.
+The implementation is based on the [Universal Registrar](https://github.com/decentralized-identity/universal-resolver/) project.

 Supported output is

 - DID document and metadata in JSON-LD